DanielCasali/azuredataprotect/README.md

 # IBM Storage Data Protect on Azure how-to
 This guide will help you install IBM Defender Data Protect in Azure and it aims to get a Backup endpoint in Azure created by Cohesity that connect seamlessly to the IBM Defender DMS Console.
+I thought I would have to create a Terraform for making the install easy but turns out it is so straightforward with the setup tool that I don't think it is worth the effort for one VM and an application ID.

 ## Create a basic linux install and prepare for setup